VDHARV/self-driving-car-rasberrypi/README.md

-# Self Driving Car Using Rasberry PI
+# Self Driving Car Using Raspberry PI

 This is a basic project created by the VDHARV team on self driving car.
 We have used following techniques for creating this: